QUANGO-BEEP-BEEP/BangleApps/apps/wpmotoR/README.md

-# WP Moto R
+# Waypointer Moto R

-WP Moto R is a fork of Waypointer Moto with a few additional features for longer-range touring.
+Waypointer Moto R is a fork of [Waypointer Moto](https://github.com/espruino/BangleApps/tree/master/apps/wpmoto) by [James Stanley](https://incoherency.co.uk/) with a few additional touring-oriented features.

-To quote:
+To quote the inimitable original:

 >Waypointer Moto is a GPS navigation aid intended to be attached to the handlebars of a motorcycle.